ianfucci/nightshift/README.md

 `pip install nightshift`

+To install a local version downloaded from GitHub, use:

+`pip install /path/to/nightshift`

 ## Usage
 You will need to know your protein of interest's BMRB entry number.
 You can use nightshift's search command to find entry numbers: